Download the notebook here! Interactive online version: colab

 # Naive estimator under random assignment

-treated = full_info_df[full_info_df["Treated"]]
+treated_random = full_info_df[full_info_df["Treated"]]

-control = full_info_df[~full_info_df["Treated"]]
+control_random = full_info_df[~full_info_df["Treated"]]

 print_naive_estimator(